mmistakes/minimal-mistakes/_drafts/fs2.md

 ### 2.1.
 Chunks

 Inside, every stream is made of _chunks_.
-A `Chunk[O]` is a finite sequence of stream elements of type `O` stored inside a structure that is optimized for indexed based lookup of elements.
+A `Chunk[O]` is a finite sequence of stream elements of type `O` stored inside a structure optimized for indexed based lookup of elements.
 We can create a stream directly through the `Stream.chunk` method, which accepts a sequence of `Chunk`:

 ```scala
 val avengersActors: Stream[Pure, Actor] = Stream.chunk(Chunk.array(Array(